ur-cs-courses/course-project-krykna/docs/design/DESIGN.md

 ![Diagram Description](images/room_class_diagram.png)

 This document describes the class diagram for a system of rooms that involves receiving input commands and cleaning rooms.
-The system focuses on the attributes of the Room class and mentions its relationships with other classes and interfaces (Management, Rooms).
+The system focuses on the attributes of the Room class and mentions its relationships with other classes and interfaces (Management, Robots, and enum classes Status and Size).

 ## Classes
 ### Room